Representation in court

 People normally choose a particular solicitor because of a personal recommendation, because the solicitor's office is in their area or because they saw an advertisement.

 It is usual to first telephone for an appointment with a solicitor.
 In some family situations, it may be necessary to consider separate legal representation for each spouse or partner.

 The Law Society is the educational, representative and regulatory body of the solicitors' profession in Ireland.
-The Society also deals with complaints from the public about members of the profession.

 You can search the directory of solicitors firms maintained by the Law Society.